aabdelhamid-dot/Hotel-Revenue-Dashboard/README.md

-# 🏨 Hotel Revenue Dashboard — INN Hotels
+# 🏨 Hotel Revenue Dashboard

 A revenue-management analysis of **36,275 hotel bookings (2017–2018)**, with an interactive dashboard of core KPIs and prioritized recommendations to increase revenue.